-This year, I of course stuck with my Kraft paper tradition but got a little more creative with some personalization.
-I ditched the name tags and added a little sentimental touch with polaroid prints.
-You can get polaroid style prints from a hundred different sites, but these guys came from Inkifi.
-I was super happy with the quality, price, and experience.
-They were delivered in less than a week!
+This year, I of course stuck with my Kraft paper tradition but got a little more personal.
+I ditched the name tags and added a sentimental touch with polaroid prints.
+You can get polaroid style prints from hundreds of online printing companies, but these came from Inkifi.
+I was very happy with the quality, price, and experience.
+They were delivered in less than a week.
 For a truly sentimental approach, you could also use real polaroids or old photos.
-Dig out those photos albums!

-This look turned out super cute for all of my boxed gifts and was pretty simple.
+This look turned out great and was pretty simple.
 Here's the rundown: